 - Jamie Davidson, associate vice president for student wellness, spoke to Kaiser Health News about mental health resources on college campuses.

 - Science Daily, Medical Xpress, Technology Networks, and ANI News covered a new study led by UNLV neuroscientists Rochelle Hines and Dustin Hines that brought science one step closer to developing targeted drug therapies that may reduce seizures, sleep disorders, and related symptoms common in people with intellectual disabilities.

 - Shashi Nambisan, director of the UNLV Transportation Center, was a panelist on a Vegas PBS Nevada Week segment about traffic safety.

-- Lee College of Business marketing professor Marla Royne Stafford was interviewed by Marketplace about highway exit signs.
+- Lee Business School marketing professor Marla Royne Stafford was interviewed by Marketplace about highway exit signs.